-Cams Hill School values the abilities and achievements of all its pupils, and is committed to providing for each pupil the best possible environment for learning.
-We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils, or groups of pupils.
-This means that equality of opportunity must be reality for our children.
-We make this a reality through the attention we pay to the different groups of children within our school.
+Cams Hill School values the abilities and achievements of all its pupils and is committed to providing the best possible environment for learning for each pupil.
+We actively seek to remove the barriers to learning and participation that can hinder or exclude individual pupils or groups of pupils.
+This means that equality of opportunity must be a reality for our children and we make this a reality through the attention we pay to the different groups of children within our school.